thewtex/thesis/plaque_strain/plaque_strain.rst

 Inter-level matching-block scaling
 =====================================

-De-correlation within a matching-block is partially caused by the strain within the block [Varghese1996]_.
-The de-correlation of the matching-block can be reduced by scaling, 'companding',  the matching block by the local strain [Chaturvedi1998,Chaturvedi1998]_.
+Signal de-correlation within a matching-block is partially caused by the strain within the block [Varghese1996]_.
+The de-correlation of the matching-block can be reduced by appropriate scaling, 'companding',  the matching block by the local strain [Chaturvedi1998,Chaturvedi1998]_.
 In the hierarchical construct, the strain found at higher levels can be used to stretch or compress the matching block before performing cross-correlation at lower levels.
 This is applied to this